freeolabini/freeolabini.github.io/README.md

 The pages are in the `_src` directory, using markdown wiht yaml frontmatter

-The site is build using http://11ty.io
+The site is built using http://11ty.io

 The css is http://tachyons.io/docs/